joshbquinn/sys-inventory-sweep/README.md

 - Create dictionaries from those strings.
 - Add to one single dictionary
 - Write the dictionary as json file
-- Store in directory in CWD
+- Store file in directory in CWD